 “Good Morning” in German.
 Used from the early hours until about lunch time at latest.

 As mentioned above, can be used all day.
 Before 10 am, you’d rather say “Guten Morgen”, but you can use “Guten Tag” any time.
 “Guten Tag” is the most common way to say hello in German.

 - Guten Abend

 “Good evening!”
 “Guten Abend” can be used from about dinner time until midnight.
 So it’s the perfect greeting when meeting an acquaintance whilst taking a walk in the evening or upon entering a restaurant.

 - Gute Nacht

-“Good night!”
-Rarely used as a salutation, but very common to wish someone a pleasant night and good sleep.
+“Good night!” – “Gute Nacht” is rarely used as a salutation, but it is commonly used to wish someone a pleasant night and good sleep.
 So it’s less of a welcome, but more like saying goodbye (“Auf Wiedersehen”) in German.

 Regional Greetings in German

 In many countries northeners are considered to be rather untalkative, at least compared to people from the South.
-And Germany is no exception to this rule, as people from the northern federal states (Schleswig-Holstein, Hamburg, Niedersachsen and Mecklenburg-Vorpommern) are considered less open and less communicative than people from the South.
+And Germany is no exception to this rule, as people from the northern federal states (Schleswig-Holstein, Hamburg, Bremen, Niedersachsen and Mecklenburg-Vorpommern) are considered less open and less communicative than people from the South.